jim-collier/x9git/README.md

 Arguably, about 90% of Git's complexity is due to covering a fringe about 10% of use-cases.
 If you buy that argument, then axiomatically, if you lop off that 10% of fringe use-cases, then Git becomes 90% easier to work with.

-Another reason Git is so complex, is because it deliberately supports a wide variety of workflows (or lack thereof).
+Another reason Git is so complex, is because it supports a wide variety of workflows (or lack thereof).

 ## General attributes